 Kirschenfeld’s method focuses on identifying under-utilized portions of civic land that were passed over for private development and bringing world-class design to the city’s neediest residents.
 The resulting projects combine housing with social services that help residents transcend chronic homelessness.
 By pushing the expectations of what supportive housing can be, Kirschenfeld’s projects elevate the neighborhoods where they are situated.

-Jonathan joined us for a conversation with Brenda Rosen of Breaking Ground on February 2nd, 2017 where we tackled the right to housing in the neoliberal era.
+Jonathan joined us for a conversation with Brenda Rosen of Breaking Ground where we tackled the right to housing in the neoliberal era.
+Have a listen.